 Preferred and common stocks are great ways to invest in the U.S. stock market and grow your wealth.
-But what is the difference between common stock and preferred stock?
+But what is the difference between common stock and the various preferred stock types?
 We’ll break down each type of investment and compare their strengths and weaknesses.

 What Is Common Stock?